labzar/angular2-webpack-stepBystep/README.md

 # angular2-webpack-stepBystep

 # Table of Contents
-* [What is the difference between Angular1 and Angular2?] (#What is the difference between Angular1 and Angular2?)
+* [What is the difference between Angular1 and Angular2?] (#What-is-the-difference-between-Angular1-and-Angular2?)
 * [What is Webpack?](#What is Webpack?)
 * [What is Webpack?](#What is Webpack?)
      * [Why webpack?](#Why webpack?)